 STATEMENT

 Mis imágenes nacen de sueños, recuerdos, intuiciones o fantasmas imaginados.
-Me interesa explorar cómo el individuo se relaciona con su identidad, su soledad, su necesidad de protección frente al mundo exterior.
-Cada serie es un juego de construcción, donde tiro del hilo de una idea hasta crear una narrativa íntima y simbólica.
+Me interesa explorar cómo el individuo se relaciona con su identidad, con su soledad y con su necesidad de protección frente al mundo exterior.
+Cada serie es un proceso de búsqueda, donde tiro del hilo de una idea hasta crear una narrativa íntima y simbólica.

 Trabajo desde una acción performativa: uso mi cuerpo como herramienta expresiva para narrar.
-No me interesa la fotografía como ejercicio puramente estético; busco que cada imagen contenga sentido, memoria y emoción.
-Creo profundamente en la imaginación como fuerza transformadora: con ella, todo es posible.
+Más allá de lo estético, me interesa que cada imagen contenga sentido, memoria y emoción.
+Creo profundamente en la imaginación como fuerza transformadora; a través de ella, todo se vuelve posible.

-Artistas como Joel-Peter Witkin, Diane Arbus, Sophie Calle o Marina Abramovic me inspiran, pero mi mayor influencia está en el cine: Lynch, Buñuel, Bergman, Polanski, Haneke, Cassavetes, entre muchos otros.
-Me interesan especialmente los personajes con tormenta interior.
+Artistas como Joel-Peter Witkin, Diane Arbus, Sophie Calle o Marina Abramovic me inspiran, pero mi mayor influencia está en el cine: Lynch, Buñuel, Bergman, Polanski, Haneke y Cassavetes, entre muchos otros.

-A veces, estando en plena sesión de madrugada, muerta de frío en medio del campo, me pregunto para qué sirve todo esto.
-Pero la respuesta es clara: construir mundos paralelos me salva.
-Canaliza mis sombras, me protege de mí misma.
-Crear es mi pacto secreto de no agresión conmigo misma.
-Mi manera de poder seguir adelante.
+A veces, estando en plena sesión de madrugada, muerta de frío en medio del monte, me pregunto para qué sirve todo esto.
+Pero la respuesta es clara: construir mundos paralelos me salva, canaliza mis sombras, me protege de mí misma.
+Crear es mi pacto secreto de no agresión conmigo misma: la única manera de poder seguir adelante.

-My images are born from dreams, memories, intuitions, or imagined phantoms.
-I’m drawn to exploring how the individual relates to their identity, their solitude, their need for protection against the outside world.
-Each series is a process of construction, where I pull the thread of an idea until it becomes an intimate and symbolic narrative.
+My images are born from dreams, memories, intuitions or imagined ghosts.
+I am interested in exploring how the individual relates to their identity, their solitude, and their need for protection from the outside world.
+Each series is a process of searching, where I pull at the thread of an idea until I create an intimate and symbolic narrative.

-I work from a performative impulse: I use my own body as an expressive tool to tell a story.
-I’m not interested in photography as a purely aesthetic exercise; I want each image to hold meaning, memory, and emotion.
-I deeply believe in imagination as a transformative force – with it, everything becomes possible.
+I work from a performative approach: I use my body as an expressive tool to narrate.
+Beyond aesthetics, I am interested in each image containing meaning, memory and emotion.
+I believe deeply in the imagination as a transformative force: through it, everything becomes possible.

-Nature -especially at night- is the setting where I find meaning and refuge.
-Its mystery, spirituality, and ambiguity are essential to me.
-I enjoy working alone, carefully composing each frame, and avoiding artificial manipulation unless truly necessary.
+Nature – especially at night – is the setting where I most enjoy working: its mystery and spiritual connection are irresistible to me.
+I enjoy working alone, carefully composing each frame and avoiding – unless necessary – the use of digital manipulation.

-Artists such as Joel-Peter Witkin, Diane Arbus, Sophie Calle or Marina Abramovic inspire me, but my greatest influence is cinema: Lynch, Buñuel, Bergman, Polanski, Haneke, Cassavetes, among many others.
-I’m particularly drawn to characters with inner storms.
+Artists such as Joel-Peter Witkin, Diane Arbus, Sophie Calle and Marina Abramovic inspire me, but my greatest influence comes from cinema: Lynch, Buñuel, Bergman, Polanski, Haneke and Cassavetes, among many others.

-Sometimes, during a shoot in the early hours, freezing cold in the middle of the countryside, I wonder what the point of all this is.
-But the answer is clear: building parallel worlds saves me.
-It channels my shadows, it protects me from myself.
-Creating is my secret non-aggression pact with myself.
-My way to keep going.
+Sometimes, during a shoot in the early hours, freezing cold in the middle of the countryside, I ask myself what the point of all this is.
+But the answer is clear: building parallel worlds saves me, channels my shadows, protects me from myself.
+Creating is my secret pact of non-aggression with myself: the only way I can keep going.

 Aviso Legal y Condiciones Generales